Statistics and Demographics

 - Air — The Nashville International Airport has 11 airlines serving 89 markets and sees 380 daily airport arrivals and departures.
 The following is a list of the airlines with gates at the Nashville Airport: Air Canada, American, American Eagle, Delta, Frontier, Southwest, United, US Airways, Seaport, Aeromexico, and Miami Air International.

-- Rail — Beginning operations in late 2005, the Music City Star Rail opens its East Corridor route.
+- Rail — The Music City Star Rail opened its East Corridor route in late 2005.
 With service Monday through Friday, three daily morning and afternoon trains connect Donelson, Hermitage, Mt.
 Juliet, and Lebanon to downtown Nashville.
 The East Corridor route covers 32 miles and service between stops peaks at 60 miles per hour.
-Four additional routes will open in future years.

 - More than 50,000 jobs are directly related to the hospitality industry.